mystryvedi/Web-Dev/README.md

 # Web-Dev
-This is what a basic HTML file looks like.
+This is how a basic HTML file looks like.